-As the heir to two of Europe’s oldest universities, UM fully embraces its international heritage by promoting the spread of its knowledge and know-how in training and research engineering, and by perpetuating the tradition of welcoming teachers, lecturers, researchers, students and staff.
-The UM’s international strategy focuses on leveraging its strengths in intensive research and creating a bridge between research and training.
+UM fully embraces its international heritage by promoting the dissemination of knowledge and know-how in training and research engineering, and by perpetuating the tradition of welcoming professors, lecturers, researchers, students and staff.
+UM’s international strategy focuses on leveraging its strengths in intensive research and linking research with training.

-To date, the University of Montpellier offers 600 degrees, 22 dual degrees in international partnership and 17 off-site training courses.
-The UM participates and/or coordinates 20 European Erasmus+ training projects, 9 international laboratories, 19 Labex and 7 Equipex.
+The University of Montpellier offers 600 degrees, 22 dual degrees in international partnership and 17 off-site training courses.
+UM participates and/or coordinates 20 European Erasmus+ training projects, 9 international laboratories, 19 Labex and 7 Equipex.
 More than 130 international co-supervised theses are currently in progress.

 UM’s strategic partnerships

-In March 2017, the French government confirmed the choices of the international jury responsible for selecting the winners of the IDEX-ISITE call for projects.
-The MUSE project “Montpellier University of Excellence” is one of these winners and is led by the University of Montpellier.
-This project mobilizes the forces of 19 institutions towards a common ambition: to make Montpellier one of the European capitals of health, agro-environment and ecology-environment (themes: feeding, caring, protecting) and a real European portal for scientific cooperation relating to developing countries.
-The privileged international strategic partners are those with whom the members have strong scientific links: the University of Heidelberg (Germany), the University of Barcelona (Spain), the University of Wageningen (Netherlands) and the UC Davis University (United States).
+In March 2017, the French government confirmed the decision of the international jury that selected “Montpellier University of Excellence” project (MUSE) as one of the laureates of the IDEX-ISITE Initiatives for Excellence call-for-projects.
+Led by University of Montpellier, MUSE mobilizes the forces of 19 institutions towards a common ambition: make Montpellier one of the European capitals for health, agro-environment and ecology-environment (in line with its 3 main pillars: FEED – PROTECT – CARE) and a true European portal for scientific cooperation towards Southern countries.
+MUSE’s privileged international strategic partners are those with whom the consortium members have strong and long-lasting academic and scientific links:

-The UM also strives to support, in cooperation with research organizations, the actions of its staff who build international research networks of excellence, particularly in Europe, North America and Japan.
+In cooperation with research organizations, UM also strives to support actions that are initiated by its faculty members to build international research networks of excellence, particularly in Europe, North America and Japan.

-The University of Montpellier is part of many international networks that increase its influence:
+The University of Montpellier participates in many international networks to increase global exposure:

 AUF (all continents)

-The “Agence Universitaire de la Francophonie” (AUF) is an international association that offers its member institutions a powerful tool for sharing and capitalizing on experiences, which helps the structuring of the academic and scientific offer, the implementation of exchanges and inter-university projects in addition to the support for scientific projects.
+The “Agence Universitaire de la Francophonie” (AUF) is an international association that offers its member institutions a powerful tool for experience sharing and leveraging.
+This helps structuring the academic and scientific offer, implementing exchanges and inter-university projects, as well as supporting scientific projects.

-The European University Association (EUA) represents universities and national conferences of university presidents from 47 European countries.
-The EUA has more than 850 members and plays a major role in shaping the European Union’s higher education, research and innovation policies.
+The European University Association (EUA) represents more than 800 universities and national rectors’ conferences in 48 European countries.
+EUA plays a major role in contributing to the elaboration of the European Union’s higher education, research and innovation policies.

-The Coimbra Group was founded in 1985.
-It is a university network which aims at bringing together long-established multidisciplinary universities that meet high international standards.
+Founded in 1985, the Coimbra Group is a university network which aims at bringing together long-established pluridisciplinary universities that meet high international standards.

 Latinus (the Americas and Europe)

-Latinus is a network of Latin higher education institutions that aims at promoting cultural diversity within Latinity with the purpose to opening up to the world.
-These institutions are committed to develop joint training and research projects and to support academic mobility within the network while opening it up to the world by relying on each other’s networks.
+Latinus is a network of Latin higher education institutions that aims at promoting cultural diversity within Latinity with the purpose of opening up to the world.
+These institutions are committed to developing joint training and research projects and to supporting academic mobility within the network while opening it up to the world by relying on each other’s networks.

 Averroès (Mediterranean Region)

-The Averroès network brings together 65 universities, 5 territorial collectivities (Collectivités terrirotiales), 16 companies and 7 international networks on both shores of the Mediterranean.
+The Averroès network brings together 65 universities, 5 local authorities (Collectivités territoriales), 16 companies and 7 international networks on both sides of the Mediterranean sea.

 While the composition of the Consortium is set at 20 universities, the number of associate partners is constantly increasing.
-The Averroès 4 project brings together 74 associate partners from all fields: higher education institutions, but also industrial partners, companies, local authorities, technology hubs and business incubators.
+The Averroès 4 project brings together 74 associate partners from all fields: those include higher education institutions, industrial partners, companies, local authorities, technology hubs and business incubators.

 ASAIHL (Southeast Asia)

 The Association of Southeast Asian Institutions of Higher Learning (ASAIHL) is a non-governmental organization founded in 1956.
-It aims to help its members strengthen themselves and achieve international excellence in higher education and research through mutual self-help.
+It aims to help its members strengthen their activities and achieve international excellence in higher education and research through mutual help.